melissagwolf/Website/content/CV.md

 1. **Wolf, M. G.** (in preparation).
 Survey uses may influence survey responses.

 1. McNeish, D, & **Wolf, M. G.** (in press).
-Thinking twice about sum scores.
-Behavior Research Methods.
+Thinking twice about sum scores. *Behavior Research Methods*.

 1. **Wolf, M. G.**, Ihm, E., Maul, A., & Taves, A. (in press).
 Survey item validation.
 In S. Engler & M. Stausberg (Ed.), Handbook of Research Methods in the Study of Religion (2nd ed.).
 Routledge.

 1. Clairmont, A., **Wolf, M. G.**, & Maul, A. (in press).
-The prevention and detection of deception in self- report survey data.
+The prevention and detection of deception in self-report survey data.
 In U. Luhanga & G. Harbaugh (Ed.), Basic Elements of Survey Research in Education.

 1. Luo, Y. & **Wolf, M. G.** (2019).
-Item parameter recovery for the two parameter testlet model with different estimation methods.
-Psychological Test and Assessment Modeling, 61(1), 65-89.
+Item parameter recovery for the two parameter testlet model with different estimation methods. *Psychological Test and Assessment Modeling, 61*(1), 65-89.

 1. Ghafoori, B., **Wolf, M. G.**, Nylund-Gibson, K., & Felix, E. D. (2019).
-A naturalistic study exploring mental health outcomes following trauma-focused treatment among diverse survivors of crime and violence.
-Journal of Affective Disorders, 245 , 617–625. https://doi.org/10.1016/j.jad.2018.11.
+A naturalistic study exploring mental health outcomes following trauma-focused treatment among diverse survivors of crime and violence. *Journal of Affective Disorders, 245*, 617–625. https://doi.org/10.1016/j.jad.2018.11.

 1. Raines, T.C., **Gordon, M.**, Harrell-Williams, L.M., Diliberto, R.A, & Parke, E.M.
 (2017).
-Adaptive skills and academic achievement in Latino students.
-Journal of Applied School Psychology, 245 - 260.
+Adaptive skills and academic achievement in Latino students. *Journal of Applied School Psychology*, 245 - 260.

 1. **Gordon, M.**, VanderKamp, E. & Halic, O. (2015).
 Research brief: International Baccalaureate programmes in Title I schools in the United States: Accessibility, participation and university enrollment.

 1. Bergeron, L. & **Gordon, M.** (2015).
-Establishing a STEM pipeline: Trends in male and female enrollment and performance in higher level STEM courses.
-International Journal of Science and Mathematics Education, 1 - 18.
+Establishing a STEM pipeline: Trends in male and female enrollment and performance in higher level STEM courses. *International Journal of Science and Mathematics Education*, 1 - 18.

 1. **Gordon, M.**, & Bergeron, L. (2014).
-The use of multilevel modeling and the level two residual file to explore the relationship between Middle Years Programme student performance and Diploma Programme student performance.
-Social Science Research, 50, 147-163.
+The use of multilevel modeling and the level two residual file to explore the relationship between Middle Years Programme student performance and Diploma Programme student performance. *Social Science Research*, 50, 147-163.

 ### Presentations

+1. **Wolf, M. G.**, Ihm, E., Katz, D., & Maul, A. (2020, June).
+Improving Psychological Measurement: Introducing the RPE Method.
+Workshop to be presented at the annual meeting of the Society for the Improvement of Psychological Science, Victoria, BC.

+1. **Wolf, M. G.** (2020, April).
+The Response Process Evaluation Method.
+Paper to be presented at the meeting of the International Objective Measurement Workshop, San Francisco, CA.

 1. **Wolf, M. G.** & Ihm, E. (2019, November).
 Validation Methods and Results of the Inventory of Non-Ordinary Experiences (INOE).
 In C. Kravette (Chair), Comparing Non-Ordinary Experiences across Cultures: Methodological Innovations and Findings from the US and India.
 Symposium to be conducted at the annual meeting of the American Academy of Religion.